bernardoamc/bernardoamc.github.io/_posts/2015-06-17-postgres-lateral-join.md

 hype, since the `JSON` type was also introduced in this release, plus `MATERIALIZED VIEWS` and some other cool features (what a great release!).

+Also, it's valid to point out that this feature is not unique to postgres, SQL Server has the exactly same feature named `CROSS APPLY` for example.

 #### So, what is a `LATERAL join`?

 As always we can refer to the [documentation](http://www.postgresql.org/docs/devel/static/sql-select.html) for help, but to put it simply what it does is:

->"For each row in the FROM item, the JOIN is evaluated in the context of that row and the resulting rows are joined as usual."
+>"The subquery specified on the RIGHT SIDE of the JOIN is evaluated for each row on the LEFT side of the JOIN."

+This also means that the subquery can access fields from records on the left side of the join, which normally would be impossible.

+The format is something like:

+*SELECT * FROM something [INNER|LEFT] JOIN LATERAL (subquery);*

-Don't worry if this wasn't clear enough, we will see an example with this is action and things will make sense.
+Don't worry if this wasn't clear enough, we will see an example with this in action and things will make sense.

 #### The feature request